YouCanTouCan/Emulation-Station-Guide/README.md

 6. Under "Scrape These Systems" select each of the systems you put the .url or .desktop into
 7. Click Start and wait till it's finished

-### Steam Games, Epic Games, GOG, & Amazon Prime Games [FLATPAK]:
+### Steam (Flatpak):
-If you installed Steam or Heroic Games Launcher (a frontend for Epic, Gog, and Prime) through flatpak, it takes a little more work to get them working through ES-DE unfortunately.
+If you installed Steam through flatpak, it takes a little more work to get your games working through ES-DE unfortunately.

 1. Remember the ROM-Directory folder you selected/made in step 1.9?
 I hope you do.
 Go there in your file explorer.
-2. Go into your folder for these games - perhaps "steam" or "pc" or "epic" or so on.
+2. Go into your folder for these games - perhaps "steam" or "pc" or so on.
 3. Make a file with the name of a game installed through this method, then .sh.
 So, for example.
 "Undertale.sh".
 4. Open the file
    1. If it is a steam game, paste the following into the file:

       `#!/bin/bash `
       `flatpak run com.valvesoftware.Steam :steam steam://rungameid/200260`
+      1. Replace the number at the end with the App ID from the game on the website [SteamDB](https://steamdb.info/) - for example, for Undertale it is 391540
+      2. Save the file and close it
+3. Open ES-DE
+4. Press Esc, then select "Scraper"
+5. Under "Scrape from" select TheGamesDB if it isn't already selected
+6. Under "Scrape These Systems" select each of the systems you put the .url or .desktop into
+7. Click Start and wait till it's finished

-### Minecraft Instances:
+### Prism Launcher:
 Kinda niche, but this is the section for if you want to run a specific instance of Minecraft from within ES-DE.
 This can be a specific set of mods, resource packs, shaderpacks, settings, or so on.
 You can even launch into a Minecraft server directly from ES-DE following this guide.
-IT IS ASSUMED YOU USE PRISM LAUNCHER AND HAVE IT SETUP ALREADY.
-Get it from [here](https://prismlauncher.org/download/) if not.

 ### Other Executable Games:
 Any game that isn't covered by another guide here and that you just run directly from an executable file on your computer.

-### Lutris Games:
+### Lutris:
 Lutris is a way to run games on Linux, if you are on Windows this section is useless to you.

 ### Windows Games through Bottles: